 At Caron, we are committed to removing obstacles that obstruct access to one’s sustainable and progressive recovery journey.
 To that end, Caron utilizes evidence-based principles to guide addiction treatment.

-Given the prescription opioid and heroin epidemic we are currently facing as a society, Caron understands and endorses the utilization of Medication-Assisted Treatment as another important tool in treating this chronic, progressive, and potentially fatal disease.
+Given the prescription opioid and heroin epidemic we are currently facing as a society, Caron understands and endorses the utilization of Medication-Assisted Treatment as another important tool in treating the chronic, progressive, and potentially fatal disease.

-Whether a treatment facility or licensed prescriber chooses Medication-Assisted Treatment in the form of Methadone, Buprenorphine (e.g., Suboxone), or injectable Naltrexone (Vivitrol) to address opioid use disorders, it is important to stress that medication alone is not a panacea.
+Whether a treatment facility or licensed prescriber chooses Medication-Assisted Treatment in the form of Methadone, Buprenorphine (e.g., Suboxone), or injectable Naltrexone Extended Release (Vivitrol) to address opioid use disorders, it is important to stress that medication alone is not a panacea.
 Medication must be used as a supportive tool and managed by a qualified healthcare professional in collaboration with treatment specialists as part of a comprehensive therapeutic program.

 At Caron, we utilize a multi-disciplinary approach to address the co-occurring disorders often found with substance use.
 This extensive approach also incorporates various treatment modalities, such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), as well as utilizing psychological testing, medical evaluations and 12-Step integration.
 Therefore, it is imperative that healthcare professionals not lose sight of the clinical protocols needed for patients to succeed.
 In other words, it’s essential to ensure that Medication-Assisted Treatment is only one facet of a comprehensive treatment and recovery plan.